Skip to content

 A photo is the difference between “the green dry bag” and “that green dry bag, with the broken buckle, in the canopy drawer.”
 GearCache lets you attach up to five photos per item, captured from the camera or pulled from your photo library.

-Capturing a photo#
+Adding a photo#

 A useful habit: take photos in context, where the item lives.
 A camp stove sitting in the trailer’s kitchen drawer tells you more than the same stove on a clean kitchen bench.
 Future-you will be searching for it in a hurry, and the surroundings are half the answer.